weekiatscis/SPM_Project/tests/COMBINED_TESTS.md

-# Combined Tests Documentation

-This document merges the key information from `tests/TESTING_CHANGES.md` and `tests/README.md` and focuses on the current test implementation and how to run the tests for the SPM Project.

 ## Purpose and high-level design
 - The test suite combines unit and integration tests for each microservice into a single file per service under `tests/`.
 - Goal: make tests easier to find, maintain, and run; improve CI feedback speed while keeping combined coverage (~80% target when unit + integration run).